cupakromer/message_swagger/doc/adr/20220310190424-data-models-messages.md

 This proposal utilizes a polymorphic associations and an additional entity in an attempt to balance complexity, future extensibility and data integrity.

-We lose data integrity with the polymorphic association (i.e. no foreign keys).
+We lose data integrity with the polymorphic association (i.e. no foreign keys; see [Decision](#decision) below for more details).
 We attempt to gain some of that back by introducing the additional `depositories` entity which we anticipate to have a much lower cardinality than `messages`.

 However, this design builds in flexibility for the planned future expansion into streams, topic groups and private groups.